-The Evaluation Tool was used to assess Vancouver's existing TRP to demonstrate its use.
+In order to demonstrate the funtionality of the Evaluation Tool, it was used to assess Vancouver's existing TRP.

 The Broadway Plan policies were intentionally excluded from this exercise to highlight the disparity in protections offered to those who are demovicted from within the Broadway Plan area versus those who live outside of it.